Reasons to Choose ICB

 For the three ICB Programmes, you can use the qualification you receive to find employment.
 You can work as the following:

-ICB Financial Accounting Qualification
+ICB Financial Accounting Courses

 • Financial Manager